 Whether twins will have twins or not can never be answered for certain.
 We can only explain the data and count the probability of how likely it is.
 Even then the probability is very low.
 It also takes into account other factors that have nothing to do with being twins.

-With the progress of medical science and more research we can find even more precise data that might open door to new information.
+With the progress of medical science and more research, we can find even more precise data that might open the door to new information.